 As we discussed in this article, it can be quite costly to install ductwork in a home that doesn’t already have it.
 Drilling through the wall AC installation should be done by the professionals.
 On average, ductwork can add as much as $3,300 in installation costs but possibly much more if you live in an older home.

 Ductless air conditioners, as their name would imply, work without the need for ducts.
 Installers will just make a two-inch hole in your wall to pass the conduit through.

 #2.
 Easy Zoning

 It’s not uncommon to require different temperature settings in various parts of your home.
 Because each area/room gets its own evaporator, this is a breeze with ductless air conditioners.
 A single exterior unit typically allows for as many as four evaporators, which should be enough to properly zone the average family home.

 Just think of the possibilities here.
 While air conditioners in Phoenix and other southwestern cities typically need to run intensely throughout the summer, some in your house might like it cooler than others.
-Rather than fighting over the thermostat or alternating between opening windows and running the AC, just use your ductless system’s zoning capability!
+Rather than fighting over the thermostat or alternating between opening windows and keeping the air conditioner running, just use your ductless system’s zoning capability!